harismuneer/Ultimate-Social-Scrapers/README.md

 - videos
 - group cover pic

+#### 4) Scraping Data via Facebook Search Bar
+This option allows you to scrape Facebook data (Posts, People, Photos, Pages etc) using the Facebook search bar i.e. you can define the search keywords and it will scrape data based on those search terms. e.g. you can search for all posts containing a particular keyword etc.

 Data is scraped/downloaded in an organized format (CSV, JSON and XML formats) for ease of analysis and to be readily utilized. <b>Lets get things done? <a href="#price-">Purchase 🤝</a></b>

 <h2>2.
 Ultimate Instagram Scraper (UIS)</h2>